RAGNAROS-HS/Simurgh/Readme.md

 - **Promotion contradiction** — Add an extra queen (or piece) that implies promotion, but remove/block pawns so that many promotions are impossible; or wrong piece counts (e.g. two queens, one promotion possible).
 - **Castling / en passant** — Set castling rights or en passant when the board doesn’t allow it (e.g. king/rook moved, or no pawn just moved two).

-#### 4. Structural / cross-cutting

-- **Side swap** — Mirror the board or swap colours and keep the same turn number.
-- **FEN corruption** — Small edits to a valid FEN (castling, en passant, a digit) to get parseable but unreachable positions.

-*Implementation priority: start with pawn swap, turn truncation/inflation, knight square and bishop colour — then add double-pawn, king-in-check, and promotion contradictions for stronger signal.*

----

 ## Predicted Impossibility Types